High HDL Cholesterol

 In the first instance, doctors should consider what could cause a high level of HDL.
 Along with diets high in saturated fats, other causes can include exercise (usually vigorous), excessive alcohol, certain medications, genetic inheritance including Japanese ancestry, and some medical conditions such as menopause and chronic inflammatory conditions such as rheumatoid arthritis.

 HCPs should encourage anyone with a high HDL level to adopt a healthy lifestyle and manage any other risk factors they may have, in particular LDL and non HDL levels.
 This is particularly important in women prior to and following the menopause.
-If someone has a family history of early heart disease and their HDL is above 3mmol/L with no obvious cause then ideally they should be referred to see a specialist at a lipid clinic for further assessment.
+If someone has a family history of early heart disease and their HDL is higher than average with no obvious cause then ideally they should be referred to see a specialist at a lipid clinic for further assessment.
 If both total and HDL cholesterol are high (TC over 7.5mmol/L with HDL over 2.5mmol/L) then treatment decisions should be guided by levels of LDL and non HDL (bad cholesterol) rather than by the TC/HDL ratio which may be misleading.